craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ###### Martin's Group

 #### Reformed Entertainers
 Whores of glory who have turned from morality in favor of ease and selfishness.
-They play towards the crowd *too well* to still be a well-adjusted person, bathing in the blood they spill for their adoring captor-fans.
+They play towards the crowd *too well* to still be a well-adjusted person, they bathe in the icor and blood they so greedily spill for their adoring captor-fans.

 ###### Johnlock's Gang
 ###### Hannibal's Gang